2025–26 NIFL Championship

-The 2025–26 NIFL Championship (known as the Playr-Fit Championship for sponsorship reasons) is the ninth season of the NIFL Championship (the second-tier of the Irish League - the national football league in Northern Ireland) since gaining senior status.
+The 2025–26 NIFL Championship (known as the Playr-Fit Championship for sponsorship reasons) was the ninth season of the NIFL Championship (the second-tier of the Irish League - the national football league in Northern Ireland) since gaining senior status.

 Teams

 The league consisted of twelve teams; nine teams remaining from the previous season, two teams promoted from the NIFL Premier Intermediate League, and one team relegated from the NIFL Premiership.
 With the league expanding to sixteen teams for the following season, no team will be relegated this season.

 The promoted teams were the 2024–25 NIFL Premier Intermediate League champions Warrenpoint Town and 2024–25 NIFL Championship play-off winners Queen's University.
 They replaced the NIFL Championship play-off losers Ballyclare Comrades and bottom-placed team Newry City.

 The relegated team was the 2024–25 NIFL Premiership bottom-placed team Loughgall.
 They replaced the 2024–25 NIFL Championship champions Bangor.